 Create ConvertKit subscribers from new Crowdcast registrations

-Crowdcast pricing: From $29/month for the Starter plan with support for up to 50 attendees and five hours of streaming per month.
+Crowdcast pricing: From $49/month for the Lite plan with support for up to 100 attendees and ten hours of streaming per month.

 The best webinar software for automated pre-recorded webinars